mattwach/battery_drainer/README.md

 ### Power cutoff

-The circuit is designed to draw nearly zero power (outside of parasitic losses) which it is off, including after the charging has completed.
+The LIPO drainer is designed to draw nearly zero power (outside of parasitic losses) when it is off, including after the discharging has completed.
 Thus the user can leave the unit unattended (assuming the needed precautions have been taken) without concern of overdraining.

 This is implemented with the following circuit: